Tantas/returnsuite-website/src/returnsuite_website/content/en/docs/concepts/noi-and-cash-flow/valuation-and-capitalization.md

 ---
-title: Overview - Key Math Concepts used in Finance - ReturnSuite Docs
+title: Valuation - Standard Direct Capitalization & NOI
-description: TODO - Add a description
+description: How the NOI statement is used in the standard direct capitalization method
 nav-title: Valuation and capitalization
 nav-group: NOI and cash flow
 ---

-# Valuation: Standard Direct Capitalization & NOI
+# Valuation - Standard Direct Capitalization & NOI

 ## How the NOI statement is used in the standard direct capitalization method